MicrosoftDocs/customer-insights/ci-docs/data-sources.md

 ---
-title: "Use data sources to ingest data"
+title: "Data sources overview"
-description: "Learn how to import data from various sources." ms.date: 03/18/2022
+description: "Learn how to import or ingest data from various sources." ms.date: 03/18/2022

 ms.subservice: audience-insights